jumpjumptiger007/batch-email/README.md

 - `first_name`: Recipient's first name (for personalization)
 - `last_name`: Recipient's last name (for personalization)

-Additional columns can be used for template variables:
+Additional columns can be used for template variables.
+You can use the sample file provided in the `examples/recipients.csv` as a starting point:

 ```csv
 email,first_name,last_name,campaign_id,marketing_message
 john.doe@example.com,John,Doe,SPRING2025,"Check out our spring collection with 20% off!"
 ```

+The repository includes a complete example CSV in the `examples` folder that you can use as a template for your own recipient lists.

 ### Creating Email Templates